WRF-Chem-Polar/WRF-Chem-Polar/polar-options.md

 ### aer_drydep_opt (0,1,301,311)
 This option controls aerosol dry deposition
   - 0 (default): No dry deposition, unchanged from upstream WRF-Chem
   - 1 (MOSAIC aerosols, recommended): Dry deposition is enabled for aerosols.
 Calculates dry deposition velocities with Binkowski and Shankar (1995).
+Unchanged from upstream WRF-Chem.
   - 1 (GOCART aerosols, recommended): Dry deposition is enabled for aerosols.
 Calculates dry deposition velocities with Emmerson et al. (2020).
   - 301 (MOSAIC only): Dry deposition is enabled for aerosols.
 Calculates dry deposition velocities with Zhang (2001).
 Unchanged from upstream WRF except we added a mapping to allow using this option with MODIS land use.
   - 311 (MOSAIC only): Dry deposition is enabled for aerosols.
 Calculates dry deposition velocities with Zhang (2001), with updated parameters.
 Unchanged from upstream WRF except we added a mapping to allow using this option with MODIS land use.